CI-WATER/gsshapy/GSSHAPY/docs/pages/intro.rst

 What is GSSHA?
 ==============

 GSSHA is a physically-based, distributed hydrologic model.
-It is developed and maintained by Coastal and Hydraulics Laboratory (CHL) which is a member of the Engineer Research & Development Center of the United States Army Corps of Engineers (USACE).
+GSSHA is developed and maintained by Coastal and Hydraulics Laboratory (CHL) which is a member of the Engineer Research & Development Center of the United States Army Corps of Engineers (USACE).
 GSSHA is used to predict soil